whipowill/d2-plugy-qol/Mods/README.md

 Code by [fearedbliss](https://github.com/Grogger/Diablo-II--Vanilla-Frosting).

 - XP rate will not diminish after level 70 (Classic)
-- All map sizes are the same size on all difficulties (Classic)
+- Map sizes are the same size on all difficulties (Classic)
-- Monster resistances are capped at 100, immunities can be broken (Classic)

 ### CUBEMOD